X band

 The X band is the designation for a band of frequencies in the microwave radio region of the electromagnetic spectrum.
-In some cases, such as in communication engineering, the frequency range of the X band is rather indefinitely set at approximately 7.0–11.2 GHz.
+In some cases, such as in communication engineering, the frequency range of the X band is set at approximately 7.0–11.2 GHz.
 In radar engineering, the frequency range is specified by the Institute of Electrical and Electronics Engineers (IEEE) as 8.0–12.0 GHz.
 The X band is used for radar, satellite communication, and wireless computer networks.

 Radar

-X band is used in radar applications including continuous-wave, pulsed, single-polarization, dual-polarization, synthetic aperture radar, and phased arrays.
-X band radar frequency sub-bands are used in civil, military, and government institutions for weather monitoring, air traffic control, maritime vessel traffic control, defense tracking, and vehicle speed detection for law enforcement.
+X band is used in radar applications, including continuous-wave, pulsed, single-polarization, dual-polarization, synthetic aperture radar, and phased arrays.
+X-band radar frequency sub-bands are used in civil, military, and government institutions for weather monitoring, air traffic control, maritime vessel traffic control, defense tracking, and vehicle speed detection for law enforcement.

 X band is often used in modern radars.
-The shorter wavelengths of the X band allow for higher resolution imagery from high-resolution imaging radars for target identification and discrimination.
+The shorter wavelengths of the X band provide higher-resolution imagery from high-resolution imaging radars for target identification and discrimination.
+X-band weather radars offer significant potential for short-range observations, but the loss of signal strength (attenuation) under rainy conditions limits their use at longer range.

 Terrestrial communications and networking

-X band 10.15 to 10.7 GHz segment is used for terrestrial broadband in many countries, such as Brazil, Mexico, Saudi Arabia, Denmark, Ukraine, Spain and Ireland.
+The X band 10.15 to 10.7 GHz segment is used for terrestrial broadband in many countries, such as Brazil, Mexico, Saudi Arabia, Denmark, Ukraine, Spain and Ireland.
 Alvarion, CBNL, CableFree and Ogier make systems for this, though each has a proprietary airlink.
 DOCSIS (Data Over Cable Service Interface Specification) the standard used for providing cable internet to customers, uses some X band frequencies.
-The home / Business CPE has a single coaxial cable with a power adapter connecting to an ordinary cable modem.
+The home / business customer-premises equipment (CPE) has a single coaxial cable with a power adapter connecting to an ordinary cable modem.
 The local oscillator is usually 9750 MHz, the same as for Ku band satellite TV LNB.
 Two way applications such as broadband typically use a 350 MHz TX offset.